6 Side Effects from Wearing Contacts Too Long

 No4: Red eyes

 Red eyes are a clear symptom that something is wrong with your eyes and are tied to a multitude of conditions.
-Wearing contacts for too long is one of them, and if your eyes turn red because of it, you really know that you are in trouble.
+Wearing contacts for too long is one of them, and if your eyes turn red because of it, you know that you are in trouble.
 If you neglect this condition (parts of) your eyes can stay permanently red- not a pleasant thing to see, that is for sure.

 No5: Eye ulcers

 Ulcers are open sores that can appear on your cornea if you wear your contact lenses for too long.
-Microorganisms build up in the space between your cornea and the contact lens, and if you do not adequately clean, or regularly remove your contacts, they start wrecking havoc.
+Microorganisms build up in the space between your cornea and the contact lens, and if you do not adequately clean, or regularly remove your contacts, they start wreaking havoc.
 Depending on the seriousness of the issue, it might take a while for it to go away, and in some cases, the scarring is so severe, that it can even cause vision loss.
 Don’t gamble, take your contacts off, and make sure you clean them thoroughly.

 No6: Impacted vision